suhailna/concreteStrenghtPrediction/README.md

 Project consists of one .ipynb file.

-## 4. How To Interact With Your Project
+## 4. How to interact With the Project

 The project can be run using anaconda plateform.